-Across a variety of assessment tasks and learning outcomes,teachers use descriptors to identify students' achievement levels on a performance scale of 1-7 in one or more curricular competencies.
-Teachers will use a "best fit" approach in which they work together to establish common standards for evaluating student achievement.
+Across a variety of assessment tasks and learning outcomes, teachers use descriptors to identify students' achievement levels on a performance scale of 1-7 in one or more curricular competencies.
+Teachers will use a "best line of fit" approach in which they work together to establish common standards for evaluating student achievement.
 It is not appropriate to use percentages to describe achievement, nor is it appropriate to weight curricular competencies to determine an overall achievement.

 At the end of the year, the Ministry requires a conversion of performance levels into percents for submission.
-Southpointe uses the following scale to convert performance levels to percentages.
-The scale allows teachers to use their professional judgement to differentiate levels of performance at the higher bands.
+Teachers use their professional judgement to differentiate levels of performance at the higher bands for submission to the Ministry.

-Descriptor Proficiency Based Scale Percentage Equivalency Scale (Final Report Card only) Sophisticated; Exceptional; Extensive; Nuanced; Distinguished 7 99% 96% Excellent; High-quality; Comprehensive; Insightful 6 93% 90%

-Skilled; Very good; Applies; Successfully 5 86% 80% Proficient; Reasonable; Good; Capable 4 77% 74% Adequate; Developing; Satisfactory; Acceptable; Basic 3 70% 65% Simplistic; Limited; Emerging; Inconsistent 2 60% 55% Very limited; Minimal 1 50% 40%
+Descriptor Proficiency Based Scale Sophisticated; Exceptional; Extensive; Nuanced; Distinguished 7 Excellent; High-quality; Comprehensive; Insightful 6 Skilled; Very good; Applies; Successfully 5 Proficient; Reasonable; Good; Capable 4 Adequate; Developing; Satisfactory; Acceptable; Basic 3 Simplistic; Limited; Emerging; Inconsistent 2 Very limited; Minimal 1